Federated Learning: A Cutting-Edge Survey of the Latest Advancements and Applications: Comprehensive Overview of FL

-The learning rate was reflected in the model convergence's gradient descent.
-Every local model trained typically at a certain learning rate forwarded parameters to the central server and lowered the loss function value to attain gradient descent.
-All local models received adjustments from the central server to increase their accuracy and generalizability.
+The learning rate plays a crucial role in the convergence of the model through gradient descent.
+Each local model is trained at a specific learning rate, sends parameters to the central server, and reduces the loss function value to achieve gradient descent.
+All local models receive adjustments from the central server to increase their accuracy and generalizability.
 By changing the learning rate separately, the authors established adaptive gradient descent methods to prohibit model overfitting.

+During the Fadam PROCESS, care must be taken when employing Stochastic Gradient Descent (SGD).
 SGD could reach a minimal value, but it operated more slowly than other algorithms, and this issue may trap it at saddle points for non-convex functions.
-To solve this problem, the authors developed separate adaptive learning rates for various parameters using an optimization strategy that differed from the conventional gradient descent methodology, which technically computed the gradient's first-order momentum estimate and second-order momentum estimation.
-Their proposed scheme not only handled non-steady state issues of the function but also preserved the adaptive gradient algorithm's (AdaGrad) learning performance advantage over the root mean square propagation algorithm's (RMSProp) performance advantage and the gradient sparse datasets.
-Furthermore, because the second-order momentum in Fadam was measured across a fixed time window, it was challenging to find the best solution during the modeling training process because the data used for training may lose information if the time window changes.
-To tackle the problems mentioned above, the Adabound method was applied to the FL process and used a technique called Fadabound to get quicker learning speed in the early stage and higher generalization ability in the latter stage.
+To address this problem, the authors in \cite{wu2022adaptive} developed separate adaptive learning rates for various parameters using an optimization strategy that differs from the conventional gradient descent methodology.
+This approach technically computes the gradient's first-order momentum and second-order momentum estimations.
+Their proposed scheme not only addresses non-steady state issues of the function but also maintaines the adaptive gradient algorithm's (AdaGrad) performance advantage over the root mean square propagation algorithm and gradient sparse datasets.
+Furthermore, the second-order momentum in Fadam is measured across a fixed time window.
+This poses a challenge in finding the best solution during the modeling training process because the data used for training may lose information if the time window changes.
+To address the mentioned challenges, the Adabound method is technically integrated into the FL process.
+It utilizes a technique called Fadabound to achieve faster learning speed in the early stage and higher generalization ability in the latter stage.
 In the Algorithm (\ref{adabfl}), the Fadabound process is presented \cite{wu2022adaptive}.